raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The 6-panel design is just right for our small apartment.
+> 'The 6-panel design is just right for our small apartment.
 Super portable and the anti-slip feature works great on all surfaces.
-My baby feels secure and I can easily keep an eye on them."
+My baby feels secure and I can easily keep an eye on them.'

 ---